thecdil/keepingwatch/pages/essay/full.md

 {:.fs-3 .mt-5}
 _II._

-Jack, Chris, and I have driven into the heart of the Frank Church Wilderness, seventy miles from McCall, Idaho along a dirt road, stopping to fish the Salmon River which early settlers dubbed “the river of no return.”
+Jack, Chris, and I have driven into the heart of the Frank Church Wilderness, seventy miles from McCall, Idaho along a dirt road, stopping to fish the Salmon River which early settlers called “the river of no return.”
 Drifting my caddis along the water, I think of the ghosts of the Tukudeka, a mysterious mountain tribe of Shoshone-Bannock Native Americans, colloquially known as the Sheepeaters.

 {% include feature/video.html objectid="sheepeater-mountain001" width="50" start="00:00:05" %}